diegob1212/BIManalyst_g_24/A5/README.md

 **Will I use OpenBIM tools in professional life?**
 Very likely.
 Over the next 10 years, automation and model-based validation will be standard in design offices.
 Knowing how to inspect and script IFC files gives a real advantage.

+**s170494**
+**Will I use OpenBIM tools in my thesis?**
+Well possibly yes.
+I don’t yet know my thesis topic, but after this course I would say there is potential in using OpenBIM to automate checks, extract data, and speed up design analysis.
+I still feel a bit inexperienced to it, but the course gave me a good foundation and I can definitely see OpenBIM being relevant depending on the project.

+**Will I use OpenBIM tools in professional life?**
+I mean you never know what the future brings but the industry is moving toward open stards and automated workflows, so having some skills in OpenBim will only be valuable.
+Even if i wont be using scripting every day, but understanding how IFC data can be accessed and reused is pretty good advantage and i think it might become part of my work within the next 10 years.

 ---

 ## 9. Wrap-Up — Journey from A1 → A5